Code-Institute-Submissions/Visit-East-Cork/README.md

 The following sources were used for code snippets or inspiration throughout the project:
 - **Main Image**
     - The hero image and jumbotron were inspired by the Love Running project of the Code Institute Full Stack Web Developer Course.

+    - **Carousel**
+    - The homepage carousel for the main hero image section was designed using [Bootstrap 4's documentation](https://getbootstrap.com/docs/4.0/components/carousel/).

 - **Area Infrmation Cards**
     - The cards were developed from Bootstrap 4's card documentation.